pucelle/vscode-css-navigation/README.md

 No, VSCode always sort the definition results, seems in name order.
 If you don't like duplicate css definitions, you can remove the `css` in `activeCSSFileExtensions` option, or compile css file to the same folder, and keep `ignoreSameNameCSSFile` as `true`.

-From version 1.3.0 there is a `ignoreFilesInGitIgnore` option, it's `true` by default, and your CSS files should be ignored if there is `*.css` in your `.gitignore`.
+From version 1.3.0 there is a `ignoreFilesBy` option, you may specify to ignore css files listed in your `.gitignore`.

 ### Need to wait when I go to definition for the first time after workspace startup.